Molino and Villaroel ruled out of Guyana clash; Shahdon rejoins Soca Warriors

 Molino, who scored a stoppage time equaliser in the Soca Warriors’ 2-2 draw with Grenada on Saturday, has been ruled out for an unspecified “knock” picked up in the weekend affair.
-Left back Kevon Villaroel and versatile defender Mekeil Williams will also miss out due to injuries.
+Left-back Kevon Villaroel and versatile defender Mekeil Williams will also miss out owing to injuries.

-So far, Warriors coach Dennis Lawrence named Mexico-based forward Shahdon Winchester as the only inclusion to his squad although there was no prior announcement when forward Ricardo John was drafted in before the Grenada match and featured as a late substitute.
+So far, Warriors coach Dennis Lawrence has named Mexico-based forward Shahdon Winchester as the only new inclusion in his squad although there was no prior announcement when forward Ricardo John was drafted in before the Grenada match and eventually featured as a late substitute.

-Guyana, who are ranked 165th in the world by FIFA, have only defeated Trinidad and Tobago twice in 39 years—with their last win coming six years ago when they famously eliminated the Warriors at the Caribbean stage of the 2014 World Cup qualifying series.
+Guyana, who are ranked 165th in the world by FIFA, have only defeated Trinidad and Tobago twice in 39 years—their last win came six years ago when they famously eliminated the Warriors at the Caribbean stage of the 2014 World Cup qualifying series.

-The “Golden Jaguars”, who have not appeared at a Caribbean Cup tournament after 2010, have had little to cheer about since.
-Their last win was 18 months ago—when they trounced the US Virgin Islands 7-0—while they played just two full internationals this year.
+The “Golden Jaguars,” who have not appeared at a Caribbean Cup tournament after 2010, have had little to cheer about since.
+Their last win was 18 months ago—they trounced the US Virgin Islands 7-0—while they have played just two full internationals this year.

-Guyana held Martinique goalless in March before they lost 1-0 to Grenada last month.
+Guyana held Martinique goalless in March and last month they lost 1-0 to Grenada.

 So far, Lawrence has led his team into four friendly encounters with Caribbean opposition with one win against Barbados, two draws against Grenada and a loss to Jamaica at the Hasely Crawford Stadium.